 Felix Guggenheim (born June 6, 1904, in Constance, Germany; died June 21, 1976, in Beverly Hills, CA) emigrated to the United States in 1940 after short stays in Switzerland and England.
-Guggenheim, who had been influential in the German publishing field in his position at the Deutsche Buch-Gemeinschaft, partnered on a company that manufactured products made from plastic and started a small bibliophile publishing house called Pazifische Presse with his partner Ernst Gottlieb before, after the end of World War II, he was able to utilize his former contacts to establish a successful business as a literary agent and legal advisor for clients in the U.S. and in Germany.
+Guggenheim, who had been influential in the German publishing field in his position at the Deutsche Buch-Gemeinschaft, partnered on a company that manufactured products made from plastic and started a small bibliophile publishing house called Pazifische Presse with his partner Ernst Gottlieb.
+After the end of World War II, he was able to utilize his former contacts to establish a successful business as a literary agent and legal advisor for clients in the U.S. and in Germany.
 More a mediator and a consultant than an agent, Guggenheim was fundamental in establishing and expanding a flourishing market for German-speaking writers in the U.S. by mediating and consulting publishers and writers alike in affairs of German and American law in the publishing and movie field.
 Among Guggenheim’s clients were Thomas Mann, Heinrich Mann, Lion Feuchtwanger, Alfred Neumann, Curt Goetz, Vicki Baum, Erich Maria Remarque, Jürgen Thorwald, Johannes Mario Simmel, Alma Mahler-Werfel, Victoria Wolff, Paul Kohner, and many more.

 Felix Guggenheim was born June 6, 1904, in Constance in the state of Baden, Germany, to Alfred Guggenheim and Gisela Guggenheim, née Billigheimer.
 Felix Guggenheim’s paternal grandparents are recorded to have been founding members of the New Israelite congregation (Neue Israelitische Gemeinde) in Constance in 1862.
 His father was born in the town of Worblingen but soon moved to Constance where he became a successful merchant.
 City records show that Guggenheim’s father Alfred owned a store for men’s clothing in the Rosgartenstrasse 26.
 In 1924, he was one of seven wardens of the Jewish congregation of Constance.
 Felix Guggenheim had one sister, Lene Guggenheim, who later married Richard Guggenheim (not related) and emigrated to New York.